acloudmonk/acloudmonk/README.md

-- 👋 Hi, I’m @sachinsingh2005
+- 👋 Hi, I’m @sachinsingh2005, a Lead DevOps Engineer having 12+ Years of experience in mutiple domain.
 - 👀 I’m interested in learning new technologies, writing/reading blogs and read good books
-- 🌱 I’m currently learning new things in DevOps/cloud area
+- 🌱 I’m currently working/learning new things in DevOps/cloud area
-- 💞️ I’m looking to collaborate on DevOps related topics
+- 💞️ I’m looking to collaborate on DevOps/Cloud related topics
 - 📫 How to reach me: sachin.singh.pro@gmail.com

 <!---